Earlier this year I wrote about society’s collective “Alice In Wonderland” problem.

 I hope that you’ve found this reflection useful.
 My hope is that you will be able to employ a similar process/approach to review + reflection in your life.

-There are no guarantees that 2017 will, in fact, be better than 2016 but I feel strongly that through intentional and regular reflection and planning that we can dramatically increase the probability that it is.
+There are no guarantees that the year ahead will be better than the last, but I feel strongly that through intentional and regular reflection and planning that we can dramatically increase the probability that it is.

 Good luck, and thank you for your continued support, friendship and collaboration.